blebon/directChillFoam/docs/source/tutorials/Subroto2021.rst

   $ cd system

-Generate the blockMeshDict file using the  ``Vreeman2002.system.cylinder.write_blockMeshDict()`` function from the system/cylinder.py script.
+Generate the blockMeshDict file using the helper Python script.

 .. code-block:: console